Geomagnetic storm: Radiation hazards to humans

 Earth's atmosphere and magnetosphere allow adequate protection at ground level, but astronauts are subject to potentially lethal radiation poisoning.
 The penetration of high-energy particles into living cells can cause chromosome damage, cancer and other health problems.
 Large doses can be immediately fatal.
 Solar protons with energies greater than 30 MeV are particularly hazardous.

 Solar proton events can also produce elevated radiation aboard aircraft flying at high altitudes.
 Although these risks are small, flight crews may be exposed repeatedly, and monitoring of solar proton events by satellite instrumentation allows exposure to be monitored and evaluated, and eventually flight paths and altitudes to be adjusted to lower the absorbed dose.

 Ground level enhancements, also known as ground level events or GLEs, occur when a solar particle event contains particles with sufficient energy to have effects at ground level, mainly detected as an increase in the number of neutrons measured at ground level.
 These events have been shown to have an impact on radiation dosage, but they do not significantly increase the risk of cancer.

 Animals

-There is a large but controversial body of scientific literature on connections between geomagnetic storms and human health.
-This began with Russian papers, and the subject was subsequently studied by Western scientists.
-Theories for the cause include the involvement of cryptochrome, melatonin, the pineal gland, and the circadian rhythm.
+There is a large body of peer-reviewed scientific literature on connections between geomagnetic storms and human health.
+This began with Russian papers.
+The subject was subsequently studied by Western scientists, including N.O.A.A. associated scientists in the United States.
+Potential health impacts of geomagnetic storms include the involvement of cryptochrome, melatonin, the pineal gland, and the circadian rhythm.

 Some scientists suggest that solar storms induce whales to beach themselves.
-Some have speculated that migrating animals which use magnetoreception to navigate, such as birds and honey bees, might also be affected.
+Some have speculated that migrating animals using magnetoreception to navigate might also be affected.
+One example: Birds and honey bees.